Here’s a question that comes up frequently: Do I really need to backup Office 365?

 Between Microsoft’s reluctance to answer whether they backup customer data and the noise backup vendors are making, customers are often left confused.

 In the end, it doesn’t matter if Microsoft’s infrastructure is so advanced and well-designed that backup is unnecessary.
 Or if they do indeed backup your data and choose not to elaborate.
-As I mentioned previously, not having additional copies of your organizations most valuable commodity is irresponsible.
+Not having additional copies of your organizations most valuable commodity is irresponsible.